 No downtime, a small footprint, and easy-to-read thematic rules make LunaSyr intense with a vested interest in your opponent’s every move (with true take that! mechanics).

-An Automated Robot Sentinel, nicknamed RoSe, alerts you if something bad happens.
-After all, the moon ain't made of cheese.
+An Automated Robot Sentinel, aka RoSe, alerts you if something bad happens.
+After all, the moon ain’t made of cheese.